spatialillusions/milsymbol/docs/README.md

 This way of loading milsymbol makes it possible to use Dojo from an external source, like js.arcgis.com.

-If you only are using it with local sources, you can set `umdNamedDefine:false` in *webpack.config.js* and rebuild it by running `npm run build`, and now you can `require(["app/milsymbol"].....` if *milsymbol.js* is placed in your app folder.
+If you only are using it with local sources or if you are uploading it to ArcGIS Web AppBuilder, you can rebuild it by running `npm run build-amd`, and now you can `require(["app/milsymbol"].....` if *milsymbol.js* is placed in your app folder.
 See more about building under [Building milsymbol](#building-milsymbol).

 # Creating military unit symbols